Skip to content

 1. Concepts and Terminology

-2. Creating a Hybrid Energy System Optimization Problem
+2. Tutorial: Energy System Optimization

-4. Best Practice and Troubleshooting
+3. Best Practice and Troubleshooting

 The following hands on tutorial guides the user step-by-step through the optimization workflow.
 Important modeling and usability concepts of the EnergySystems library are explained in each step.
 These concepts are relevant for all sectors and models, so this tutorial is helpful for every beginner, even if the system at hand should be of low interest.
 The explanations given here aim at a relatively broad user group.
 If they are not sufficient for you and you get stuck, please don't hesitate to contact us at support@modelon.com.
 For a basic introduction to optimization problems in general, please refer to the first article.
 For more experienced users, sections labeled Advanced are included that offer a deeper understanding.
 Feel free to skip them if they are more confusing than clarifying to you.